Aish-p/Firecrawl-Web-Api/README.md

 1. Enter a website URL in the sidebar.

-2. (Optional) Define a custom schema for data extraction.
+2. (Optional) Configure the schema builder:
+   * Add fields by clicking "Add Field ➕"
+   * Specify field names and types
+   * Remove fields using the ❌ button

-3. Ask a question about the website's content.
+3. Ask questions about the website in the chat interface

-4. Watch Firecrawl extract the data and return structured results.
+4. Download the extracted data in JSON or CSV format

 ## 🔗 Technologies Used